Ernest Goes to School

 Review

-However once again, Jim Varney does another sensational performance as Ernest.
-Unfortunately Varney's acting is not enough to save the movie when his character undergoes a brief transformation into the intelligent version.
-This however does not make it funny, but it's only temporary.
-Thankfully returns to his bumbling comic self.
-This was the first movie for actor Will Sasso in which he plays one of the two bullies who torments Ernest.
-However Sasso's performance is nothing noteworthy.
+However, once again, Jim Varney does another sensational performance as Ernest.
+Unfortunately, Varney's acting is not enough to save the movie when his character undergoes a brief transformation into an intelligent version.
+It does not make it funny, but it's only temporary.
+Thankfully, he returns to his bumbling comic self.
+It was the first movie for actor Will Sasso, in which he plays one of the two bullies who torment Ernest.
+However, Sasso's performance is nothing noteworthy.

 No comments: